mngr777/UlamMembrane/README.md

 The last program randomly inserts atoms in the membrane, the other two then attach 2nd layer atom to it and fix the bonds, growing the membrane.

+If the membrane is damaged (by manually removing an atom from either layer) it is usually repaired successfully, although sometimes the agents can interfere with each other's work.

 Listing of all the programs used in the demo: [Demo.ulam:137](https://github.com/mngr777/UlamMembrane1/blob/master/Demo.ulam#L137).

 More details on how program tree is executed: [Exec.ulam:6](https://github.com/mngr777/UlamMembrane1/blob/master/Exec.ulam#L6).